Notorious Sinaloa cartel

 He writes: “The Sinaloa cartel had built a formidable distribution structure, smuggling loads of cocaine across the Arizona border and hauling them to stash pads and warehouses in Tucson and Phoenix before they were driven by car to the Washington border where the loads would be thrown into private helicopters.
 The helicopters would jump the border and drop the coke out among the tall lodge pole pines of British Columbia.
 Chapo’s men had connections with Iranians in Canada.”

 He describes how Canadian Iranians working for the cartel buy airplanes and smart phones for the cartel.
 Once the drugs are in Vancouver, it appears that the Iranians pass the drugs to the Hells Angels who are in charge of moving the drugs across Canada.
+With respect to smart phones, the Sinaloa used an encrypted communications service developed in Vancouver for international drug cartels that allowed them to communicate through an encrypted network.
+The service was called Phantom Secure.

 Fake Bananas Filled with Cocaine Shipped to Vancouver